markstringer-dti/markstringer-dti.github.io/dti.md

 Highlighting the problems that a project unearths can be threatening to the sponsors of a project.
 What if the problem that you unearth is something that they haven't thought of and they don't know how to fix?
 They will be tempted to avoid addressing it, possibly by attacking or threatening the team for even daring to raise the issue.

-Too, too often, when someone on the stage shouts "Look a pirate ship."
-It's the director off stage that shouts something like "You're wrong, it's not there," or "I'm tired of this negativity" or "Maybe you're not up to the job if you think that's a pirate ship."
+Too, too often, when someone on the stage shouts "Look a pirate ship," It's the director off stage that shouts something like "You're wrong, it's not there."
+Other, equally toxic variants of this are "I'm tired of this negativity," or "Maybe you're not up to the job if you think that's a pirate ship."

 And that's why people don't raise problems and instead just wash the decks.